makrai/notes/garcia-ceja18-mental-health-multimod-survey.md

   using sensor data and machine learning
   * focused on mental disorders/conditions such as: depression, anxiety, bipolar disorder, stress, etc
-  * classification taxonomy to guide the review of related works and present the overall phases of MHMS
+  * classification taxonomy to guide the review and present the phases of MHMS
-  * research challenges in the field and future opportunities are also
+  * research challenges in the field and future opportunities

 # 1 Intro